Table of contents

 Water

 Water is plentiful along this trail and easily accessible from small streams.
-Make sure to carry enough water to get from one source to the next and use a lightweight water purifier.
+Make sure to carry enough water to get from one source to the next.
+If you are unsure of what to bring, we have our list of favorite lightweight water purifiers.
 Every campsite along this trail has nearby running water.
 We carried the SteriPEN Ultra and were happy with its performance.
 Two other good lightweight options are the Sawyer Squeeze and Aquamira Drops.

 Bears & Food Storage

 Jasper National Park is home to a healthy grizzly and black bear population.
-At each campground, there are food storage facilities (bear lockers or hanging cables) for nighttime food storage.
+Each campground has food storage facilities (bear lockers or hanging cables) for nighttime food storage.
 Be sure to stow all items with a smell that could attract bears (food, garbage, toiletries, etc.).
 In addition, each campsite has a designated cooking area with picnic tables to ensure that all food-related activity is away from where you sleep.
 Please abide by these regulations to limit bear-human interactions.

 Bugs

 During the most popular summer hiking months – especially late July into late August – the Canadian Rockies are home to hungry mosquitoes, flies, ticks, and other insects that can make your hiking and camping experience less than ideal.
-Even though much of the Skyline Trail travels through enough windy, alpine terrain to prevent swarms, take it from us – it’s worth planning ahead when traveling to buggy areas.
+Even though much of the Skyline Trail travels through enough windy, alpine terrain to prevent swarms, it’s worth planning ahead when traveling to buggy areas.
+Our guide to hiking in mosquito territory will help prepare and protect yourself so you can backpack alongside skeeters relatively unscathed.

 For the peak of summer, our advice is to cover clothes in Permethrin and bring a small bottle of bug repellent, like Picaridin Lotion, for exposed skin.
 We also recommend wearing long clothes to minimize exposed skin, avoiding scented products like flowery deodorants, or even consider bringing along a light headnet for relaxing in the evenings.